MiliAnand/VSDsky130_openLane/README.md

 ![](DAY3/op14.png)

-Envoke Magic tool using SKY130A tech file and inverter mag file using command:
+Invoke Magic tool using SKY130A tech file and inverter mag file using command:

 `magic -T sky130A.tech sky130.mag &`